 \section{Some remarks about the perimeter constraint}

-The estimate \eqref{Upperp} states that the first Steklov-Dirichlet eigenvalue is bounded from above also when we keep the outer perimeter and the inner radius fixed.
+The estimate \eqref{Upperp} states that the first Steklov-Dirichlet eigenvalue is bounded from above also when we keep the outer perimeter and the radius of the inner ball fixed.
 So, it is natural to investigate if there exists a set which maximizes $\sigma_1(\Omega)$ in the following class where $R_1>0$ and $\kappa>n \omega_n R_1^{n-1}.$ Arguing as Theorem \ref{esi}, we obtain the following existence result under a perimeter constraint. \begin{thm} Let $\kappa>n\omega_nR_1^{n-1}$ be fixed.
 There exists a set $\Omega\in\mathcal{B}_{R_1}(\kappa) $ such that

 \end{thm}

 \begin{rem} We stress that inequality \eqref{hl} continues to hold true even if we fix the perimeter of $\Omega_0$.
 Indeed the isoperimetric inequality ensures that the ball $B_{R_2}$ centered at the origin and having the same measure than $\Omega_0$ is contained in the ball centered at the origin and having the same perimeter than $\Omega_0$.